 Our vision is precious.
 We use our eyes not only to take in information about our world, but also to connect and communicate our feelings with those around us.

-Ophthalmology at Children’s Hospital & Medical Center specializes in helping children of all ages protect and maintain healthy eyes.
+Children’s Hospital & Medical Center Ophthalmology specializes in helping children of all ages protect and maintain healthy eyes by providing comprehensive medical and surgical eye care services.

 What Sets Children’s Apart?

-As part of our mission to reach out to the community, we are finishing a Visionmobile.
-The Visionmobile will travel to Omaha public schools to provide eye exams for children.
+Visionmobile is part of our mission to reach out to the community.
+The Visionmobile travels to Omaha Public Schools to provide eye exams for children.
 Our goal is to ensure that every child in the Omaha area has access to the highest level of vision care.

 What To Expect For Routine Eye Care

-The method used for each vision screening will depend on your child’s age.
-The exam will usually include an inspection of the eye, pupil, and cornea using an ophthalmoscope.
+The method used for each vision screening and examination will depend on your child’s age.
+The exam will usually include an inspection of the eye, pupil and cornea using an ophthalmoscope.
 This instrument projects a beam of light into the eye and has a special magnifying lens that the examiner looks through.
-This lens allows the examiner to see the interior parts of the eye and chefrck for any problems.
+This lens allows the examiner to see the interior parts of the eye and check for any problems.

-An optometrist will also test to make sure that your child’s eyes are aligned properly (meaning that one or both eyes are not “crossed” or off-center).
-The optometrist also will check your child’s vision using symbols or letters, testing both eyes at first, and then testing one eye at a time.
+An optometrist or ophthalmologist will also test to make sure that your child’s eyes are aligned properly (meaning that one or both eyes are not “crossed” or off-center).
+Exams include checking your child’s vision using symbols or letters, testing both eyes at first and then testing one eye at a time.

 Conditions We Treat